 "Well, that went better than I thought," Izzy said.

 "No kidding!"
-Yolei agreed.
+Yolei said.
 "I thought it was gonna be something insane, like doin' a no-damage run, or singin' an opera!"

 Mimi looked at Izzy.
 "Did you understand any of that?" she asked.

 Izzy blinked.
-"You've been hanging out with her more than me," he pointed out.
+"You've been hanging out with her more than me," he said.

 "Good thing there wasn't any singing," Palmon chuckled, "or we'd never have gotten Mimi to leave."